hendrikmitk/todayilearned/README.md

 -   [x] show activity indicator while loading TIL
 -   [x] add Tailwind utility classes for responsiveness
--   [x] save current TIL to localStorage after fetching
--   [ ] only update when current TIL not in localStorage
 -   [ ] add functionality to show second to last TILs

 ## Inspirations